pytorch/serve/examples/Huggingface_Transformers/Image_classification_docker/README.md

 ⚠️ **IMPORTANT NOTE** ⚠️: The folder in which the 🤗 model repo is cloned & the name of the `.mar` file should be EXACTLY the same, this constraint was necessary to register new models with `curl POST` requests flexibly (i.e, during server intialization as well as afterwards).

-Create a Torchserve model archive file by creating and using the model handler file (`scripts/mobilevit_handler.py` in our example) along with relevant dependencies in `developer.txt` (including 🤗 transformers).
+Creating a Torchserve model archive file by creating and using the model handler file (`scripts/mobilevit_handler.py` in our example) along with relevant dependencies in `developer.txt` (including 🤗 transformers).

 **NOTE:** Here, we are not giving a pretrained checkpoint as a `.pth` file, hence the `--serialized-file` option is redundant as we do not use the context in our handler.
 ```